 S.B.
-No. 1210 amends the jurisdictional provisions of the Texas Supreme Court and the Court of Criminal Appeals, specifically addressing their roles in criminal law matters.
-The bill introduces new language that grants the Texas Supreme Court jurisdiction to resolve conflicts with the Court of Criminal Appeals regarding the interpretation of the Texas Constitution, particularly in cases involving writs of certiorari and certification of questions from federal courts.
+No. 1210 amends the jurisdictional provisions of the Texas Supreme Court and the Court of Criminal Appeals as outlined in the Code of Criminal Procedure and the Government Code.
+The bill introduces new language that grants the Texas Supreme Court jurisdiction to resolve conflicts with the Court of Criminal Appeals regarding the interpretation of the Texas Constitution, specifically in cases involving writs of certiorari and certified questions from federal courts.
 Additionally, it clarifies that the Court of Criminal Appeals has final appellate jurisdiction in criminal cases, with the ability to review decisions from lower courts, except in cases of conflict as defined by the new provisions.

 Statutes affected: